Cyphershadow24ar/Leet-Code/README.md

 8. Minimum Number of Operations to Move All Balls to Each Box
 9. Number of Subsequences that satisfy the given Sum Condition
 10. (11) Container With Most Water
-11. (36) Valid Sudoku
-12. (37) Sudoku Solver
-13. (118) Pascal's Triangle
-14. (136) Single Number
-15. (231) Power of Two
-16. (326) Power of Three
-17. (342) Power of Four
-18. (407) Trapping Rain Water II
-19. (417) Pacific Atlantic Water Flow
-20. (459) Repeated Substring Pattern
-21. (474) Ones and Zeroes
-22. (498) Diagonal Traverse
-23. (594) Longest Harmonious Subsequence
-24. (679) 24 Game
-25. (778) Swim in Rising Water
-26. (808) Soup Servings
-27. (837) New 21 Game
-28. (869) Reordered Power of 2
-29. (904) Fruit Into Baskets
-30. (944) Delete Columns to Make Sorted
-31. (955) Delete Columns to Make Sorted II
-32. (960) Delete Columns to Make Sorted III
-33. (966) Vowel Spellchecker
-34. (1015) Smallest Integer Divisible by K
-35. (1018) Binary Prefix Divisible By 5
-36. (1233) Remove Sub-Folders from the Filesystem
-37. (1262) Greatest Sum Divisible by Three
-38. (1277) Count Square Submatrices with All Ones
-39. (1290) Convert Binary Number in a Linked List to Integer
-40. (1304) Find N Unique Integers Sum up to Zero
-41. (1317) Convert Integer to the Sum of Two No-Zero Integers
-42. (1323) Maximum 69 Number
-43. (1353) Maximum Number of Events That Can Be Attended
-44. (1394) Find Lucky Integer in an Array
-45. (1488) Avoid Flood in the City
-46. (1493) Longest Subarray of 1's After Deleting One Element
-47. (1504) Count Submatrices With All Ones
-48. (1518) Water Bottles
-49. (1523) Count Odd Numbers in an Interval Range
-50. (1526) Minimum Number of Increments on Subarrays to Form a Target Array
-51. (1572) Matrix Diagonal Sum
-52. (1578) Minimum Time to Make Rope Colorful
-53. (1590) Make Sum Divisible by P
-54. (1611) Minimum ONe bit Operations to Make intergers Zero
-55. (1625) Lexicographically Smallest String After Applying Operations
-56. (1695) Maximum Erasure Value
-57. (1717) Maximum Score From Removing Substrings
-58. (1733) Minimum Number of People to Teach
-59. (1751) Maximum Number of Events That Can Be Attended II
-60. (1792) Maximum Average Pass Ratio
-61. (1865) Finding Pairs With a Certain Sum
-62. (1900) The Earliest and Latest Rounds Where Players Compete
-63. (1925) Count Square Sum Triples
-64. (1935) Maximum Number of Words You Can Type
-65. (1948) Delete Duplicate Folders in System
-66. (1957) Delete Characters to Make Fancy String
-67. (2011) Final Value of Variable After Performing Operations
-68. (2043) Simple Bank System
-69. (2048) Next Greater Numerically Balanced Number
-70. (2054) Two Best Non-Overlapping Events
-71. (2092) Find All People With Secret
-72. (2106) Maximum Fruits Harvested After at Most K Steps
+11. (14) Longest Common Prefix
+12. (36) Valid Sudoku
+13. (37) Sudoku Solver
+14. (118) Pascal's Triangle
+15. (136) Single Number
+16. (231) Power of Two
+17. (326) Power of Three
+18. (342) Power of Four
+19. (407) Trapping Rain Water II
+20. (417) Pacific Atlantic Water Flow
+21. (459) Repeated Substring Pattern
+22. (474) Ones and Zeroes
+23. (498) Diagonal Traverse
+24. (594) Longest Harmonious Subsequence
+25. (679) 24 Game
+26. (778) Swim in Rising Water
+27. (808) Soup Servings
+28. (837) New 21 Game
+29. (869) Reordered Power of 2
+30. (904) Fruit Into Baskets
+31. (944) Delete Columns to Make Sorted
+32. (955) Delete Columns to Make Sorted II
+33. (960) Delete Columns to Make Sorted III
+34. (966) Vowel Spellchecker
+35. (1015) Smallest Integer Divisible by K
+36. (1018) Binary Prefix Divisible By 5
+37. (1233) Remove Sub-Folders from the Filesystem
+38. (1262) Greatest Sum Divisible by Three
+39. (1277) Count Square Submatrices with All Ones
+40. (1290) Convert Binary Number in a Linked List to Integer
+41. (1304) Find N Unique Integers Sum up to Zero
+42. (1317) Convert Integer to the Sum of Two No-Zero Integers
+43. (1323) Maximum 69 Number
+44. (1353) Maximum Number of Events That Can Be Attended
+45. (1394) Find Lucky Integer in an Array
+46. (1488) Avoid Flood in the City
+47. (1493) Longest Subarray of 1's After Deleting One Element
+48. (1504) Count Submatrices With All Ones
+49. (1518) Water Bottles
+50. (1523) Count Odd Numbers in an Interval Range
+51. (1526) Minimum Number of Increments on Subarrays to Form a Target Array
+52. (1572) Matrix Diagonal Sum
+53. (1578) Minimum Time to Make Rope Colorful
+54. (1590) Make Sum Divisible by P
+55. (1611) Minimum ONe bit Operations to Make intergers Zero
+56. (1625) Lexicographically Smallest String After Applying Operations
+57. (1695) Maximum Erasure Value
+58. (1717) Maximum Score From Removing Substrings
+59. (1733) Minimum Number of People to Teach
+60. (1751) Maximum Number of Events That Can Be Attended II
+61. (1792) Maximum Average Pass Ratio
+62. (1865) Finding Pairs With a Certain Sum
+63. (1900) The Earliest and Latest Rounds Where Players Compete
+64. (1925) Count Square Sum Triples
+65. (1935) Maximum Number of Words You Can Type
+66. (1948) Delete Duplicate Folders in System
+67. (1957) Delete Characters to Make Fancy String
+68. (2011) Final Value of Variable After Performing Operations
+69. (2043) Simple Bank System
+70. (2048) Next Greater Numerically Balanced Number
+71. (2054) Two Best Non-Overlapping Events
+72. (2092) Find All People With Secret
+73. (2106) Maximum Fruits Harvested After at Most K Steps
 73. (2110) Number of Smooth Descent Periods of a Stock
 74. (2125) Number of Laser Beams in a Bank
 75. (2141) Maximum Running Time of N Computers